Sex trafficking in Mexico: Description

-Mexican Drug War
+Mexican drug war

-Drug cartels and gangs fighting in the Mexican War on Drugs have relied on sex trafficking as an alternative source of profit to finance their organizations, buy weapons, expand their territory, and for other purposes.
+Drug cartels and gangs fighting in the Mexican drug war have relied on sex trafficking as an alternative source of profit to finance their organizations, buy weapons, expand their territory, and for other purposes.
 The cartels and gangs also abduct women to use as their personal sex slaves and force them into unfree labour.

 Non-governmental organization

 Justicia para Nuestras Hijas (JPNH) supports victims and investigations of sex and labour trafficking in Mexico.
 It is supported by the United Nations Trust Fund for Victims of Human Trafficking.